Simple shell meant to be compatible with bash with added usability.

 Installation

-You have to compile from source for now, some packages may be available when this project's out of pre-alpha someday.
+You have to compile from source for now, some packages may be available when this project's out of pre-alpha someday and if someone's out there to maintain them.

 Compiling from source

-This project uses cargo.
+This project uses cargo (for now, will probably move to gcc-rs when it comes out).
 MSRV is 1.93.
 The only dependency you need is libc, it should work with either glibc or musl.
 File an issue if you find some discrepancy between them.

 • Interpreter